FanaroEngineering/fanaro.io/articles/why_play_go/Feedback on Why Play Go.md

 ---

-Make the disclaimer that you're not a philosopher or a psychologist, so we won't be able to go as deep into this as ideally we should.
+Make the disclaimer that you're not a philosopher nor a psychologist, so we won't be able to go as deep into this as ideally we should.

 But maybe I could post on StackExchange about it...